icco/dotFiles/README.md

 # Nat Welch's .Files

 This repository holds my config files for just about everything.
-In theory you could use this as the basis for a home directory and I would be a very happy man.
+Use this to set up a fresh OSX of Linux box, and Nat will be a happy user.

-## Install process
+## Install

-This doesn't work yet, but I want to:

  * git clone
  * ./infect.sh